rayane1172/system-programming-linux-with-C/README.md

 some exemples for system programming and how processes work in C<br>
 the main program is 💥 :<b>"main.c"</b> <br>
 <b>NOTE</b> : <br>
--you should install gcc compiler to run this program
+-you should install gcc compiler to run this program.